CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-search/test-search-collection/test-disable-authenticatin/test-not-equal/README.txt

 @ddblock_end copyright
 ******************************/

-Register the project before searching.
+The project is already registered and the user "dice_user" has read access

-Search for a project using the "EQUAL" comparator.
-Should return the HTTP code 200
+Search for a project using the "NOT_EQUAL" comparator.
+Should return the HTTP code 200, and the "dice test project 2" project should not be part of the result.